 As a human resources intern at Weill-Cornell, Will worked to balance economic objectives with research on reducing employee turnover and gained a sense of corporate workings of hospital affairs.

 Now at CUNY SPH, Will is pursuing an MPH in Health Policy and Management.
 He is intrigued by institutional frameworks and learning multiple research methods to improve health care delivery.
-He is a member of the Bridging Committee, the group tasked with drafting the CUNY SPH Student Association’s constitution and bylaws.
+As of the 2017 Fall term, he is the first President of the Graduate Student Government Student Association, which works to foster clubs and activities within the SPH.
+He served on the Bridging Committee, which drafted the CUNY SPH GSGA’s constitution and realized the student activity fee’s enactment.

 Chioma Amadi was born and raised in Lagos, the largest and most densely populated city in Nigeria.